ocademy-ai/machine-learning/STYLE_GUIDE.md

 * Python - [PEP8](https://www.python.org/dev/peps/pep-0008/)
 * Markdown - [markdownlint](https://github.com/DavidAnson/markdownlint)

+## Data

+If sample data is needed for the book or assignments, first try to use built-in ones from [sklearn](https://scikit-learn.org/stable/datasets.html) or [tensorflow](https://www.tensorflow.org/datasets) if possible.

+To introduce your own dataset, put the data file into the `./data` folder, then it could be referred by a relative path.

 ## References

 * Refer to [jupyterbook - References and cross-references](https://jupyterbook.org/en/stable/content/references.html) on how to add references for figures, tables and equations.